bytemind-de/nodejs-client-extension-interface/README.md

 ```
 nano settings.json
 ```
 Here you can change the default port of your server and set the hostname to the SAME name you used for the SSL certificate (e.g. raspberrypi.local).
-This is important because you might not be able to reach the server otherwhise.
+This is important because you might not be able to reach the server otherwise.
 To load specific extensions ajust the array: `"xtensions": [...]`.
 For example if you want to activate runtime commands and GPIO interface add:
 ```
 "xtensions": [